JFK Assassination Resource and Research Guide

 The Assassination and Mrs. Paine, released in 2022, is a documentary by Max Good, focused on Ruth Paine’s role in the assassination and featuring interviews with Ruth as the centerpiece of the film.
 The film is excellent, and although it does not provide an overview of the case as a whole, it dives into the subject of Ruth Paine, who is a central figure in the case.
 Believers in the Oswald-as-lone-gunman interpretation of the case rely heavily on trusting Ruth Paine, one of the crucial figures in supplying evidence against Oswald.
 In most cases, those who believe Oswald was framed zero in on Ruth Paine as a key nexus point in the framing operation.
 I highly recommend this excellent character piece on Mrs. Paine.

-The Men Who Killed Kennedy I hesitate to recommend this documentary series, released from 1988-2003, as it contains plenty of dubious information, false trails, and weak evidence that have contributed to muddying the waters of assassination research and giving conspiracy researchers a bad name over the years.
-That said, at 7+ hours, this is the most extensive Kennedy Assassination documentary series ever released, and one of the most popular and influential.
-It contains a lot of good information mixed with the bad, and it also contains interviews that can’t be found anywhere else.
+The Men Who Killed Kennedy I hesitate to recommend this documentary series, released from 1988-2003, as it contains a fair amount of dubious information, false trails, and weak evidence that has contributed to muddying the waters of assassination research and giving conspiracy researchers a bad name over the years.
+That said, at 7+ hours, this is the most extensive Kennedy Assassination documentary series ever released, and almost certainly the most popular and influential.
+It contains a lot of good information, and it also contains interviews that can’t be found anywhere else.
 At its best, it provides a well-done and engaging overview of most of the essential issues in the case.
 At its worst, it bestows unquestioned credulity to highly unreliable witnesses and perpetuates some of the most persistent goose chases and rabbit holes in the case, especially in the final two episodes (which can safely be skipped in their entirety, in my opinion).
 Proceed with caution, use your discernment, glean what is useful from it (of which there is indeed quite a bit), and discard the more fanciful yarns.

 Websites and Original Document Research